Hunting Means and Methods

 Game animals and non-migratory game birds may be hunted with any legal firearm, except:

-• Rimfire Ammunition (of any caliber) may NOT be used to hunt white-tailed deer, mule deer, desert bighorn sheep, or pronghorn.
+• Rimfire Ammunition (of any caliber) may not be used to hunt white-tailed deer, mule deer, desert bighorn sheep, or pronghorn.

 • Fully Automatic Firearms